inmanta/inmanta-core/docs/source/quickstart.rst

 ---------------

 In this tutorial we use agentless deployments, with vm1 as the management machine.
-This means that it will manage itself and vm2 over SSH.
+This means that it will manage itself and vm2 over SSH, thus requiring SSH root access to vm1 and vm2.
-This requires SSH root access to vm1 and vm2.
-This means that your public SSH key needs to be installed in the authorized_keys file of the root user on both machines.
+Therefore your public SSH key needs to be installed in the ``authorized_keys`` file of the root user on both machines.

-If your public key is already installed in the current user, you can copy it to the root user with the following commands.
+If your public key is already installed in the current user, you can copy it to the root user with the following commands:

 .. code-block:: sh